 - What support is available on-site – concierge and/or 24/7 team support

-- What security measures are in place for peace of mind – CCTV and door entry pads
+- What security measures are in place for peace of mind – CCTV and door entry pads for example

 September may seem a while away but it will come around fast.
 Ahead of moving-in week it’s worth thinking about:

 - Student finance applications – if you meet the criteria, have you applied?
-Usually there’s a timeframe for the application to be processed and set payment dates, so it’s worth getting that organised sooner rather than later
+Usually there’s a timeframe for the application to be processed and set payment dates, so it’s worth getting that organised sooner rather than later.

 - Storage – organising your belongings ready for the move can be started quite early with a clear out.
 Charities such as British Red Cross provide charity donation bags to your doorstep which you can drop at lots of drop-off points, not just in the stores.
-Plus consider what can be sold as every penny counts at university
+Plus consider what can be sold as every penny counts at university.

-- Shopping list – it’s easy to get drawn into buying so many items for university which can more often than not double or triple up if you are living with flatmates as everyone will bring a chopping board set or set of pans.
+- Shopping list – it’s easy to get drawn into buying so many items for university which can more often than not double or triple up if you are living with flatmates as everyone will bring a chopping board set or a set of pans.
 That said it’s still worth getting the basics, which include:

 - Duvet & pillows – easy to try and save on these but invest in a good set as a comfy nights’ sleep is priceless

-- Mattress protector and topper – quick way to feel clean and fresh when you move in, plus a mattress topper can make the mattress more comfortable to your preference as they come in a range of fillings such as feather down, memory foam or hypoallergenic fibre filling
+- Mattress protector and topper – quick way to feel clean and fresh when you move in, plus a mattress topper can make the mattress more comfortable to your preference as they come in a range of fillings such as feather down, memory foam or hypoallergenic fibre filling.

 *T&Cs apply, for more information contact the team at Student.com